dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_RUN_VIA
-     Specify the method for running the MET tc_stat tool.Acceptable values: CONFIG.
+     Specify the method for running the MET tc_stat tool.
+Acceptable values: CONFIG.
 If left blank (unset), tc_stat will run via the command line.

      | *Used by:*  TcStat
      | *Family:*  [config]